keatkean/IT1566/python_revise/ReadMe.txt

     Mana: 200
     Ultimate Skill: Freezing Field
     Freezing Field: True
-9. In the TestProgram.py, create a CrystalMaiden instance with these values. name= Crystal Maiden, attack_type = Ranged, damage_type = Magical,
+9. In the TestProgram.py, create a CrystalMaiden instance with these values. (you need to import CrystalMaiden class) name= Crystal Maiden, attack_type = Ranged, damage_type = Magical,